-The freshly baked quiche is amazing, and the leftovers are just as good, either gently reheated or even enjoyed cold straight out of the fridge.
+This crustless quiche Lorraine is perfect for brunch.
+It's also wonderful as an easy dinner alongside a salad.
+The freshly baked quiche is amazing, and the leftovers are just as good, gently reheated or cold straight out of the fridge.

 Ingredients

-Cooked bacon: You'll need one 8-oz package of bacon for this recipe.
+- Cooked bacon: You'll need one 8-ounce package of bacon for this recipe.
 It's best to use thin-cut or medium-cut bacon, not thick-cut.

-Grated Gruyere cheese: The Gruyere really makes a difference here.
-I tried once to use white cheddar, and although tasty, it just wasn't the same.
+- Grated Gruyere cheese: The Gruyere makes a difference here.
+I tried to use white cheddar, and although it was tasty, it wasn't as good.
+I buy a block of cheese and shred it by hand using a box grater, as shown in the image below.

 Variation

-On Instagram, Beth made this quiche with the addition of sauteed mushrooms.
+Reader Beth made this quiche with the addition of sauteed mushrooms.
+She graciously allowed me to post her photo here.
 I love her idea!
-And doesn't her quiche look absolutely amazing? ❤️
+Doesn't her quiche look amazing?

 Needless to say, this is the perfect brunch dish.
-When I serve it for brunch, I like to serve it with these keto biscuits and sliced tomatoes.
+When I serve it for brunch, I like to serve it with keto biscuits, deviled eggs, and berries.

-But sometimes I serve it for lunch or for dinner.
-When I do, I usually serve this ultra-rich quiche with a light side dish to balance it out.
-So either a nice green salad (such as this arugula salad), tomato salad, or steamed broccoli.
+Sometimes, I serve this quiche for dinner.
+When I do, I usually serve this ultra-rich quiche with a light side dish to balance it out, such as arugula salad, tomato salad, steamed asparagus, or steamed broccoli.

 Recipe Card